 There are different organizations that handle external complaints.
-For more information, read Section 10.2 on page 199.
+For more information, read Section 10.2 on page 193.

-→ If you need help making an internal and/or external complaint, you can call the MyCare Ohio Ombudsman at 1-800-282-1206 (TTY Ohio Relay Service: 1-800-750-0750).
+- " If you need help making an internal and/or external complaint, you can call the MyCare Ohio Ombudsman at 1-800-282-1206 (TTY Ohio Relay Service: 1-800-750-0750). - Your provider does not give you a reasonable accommodation you need such as an American Sign Language interpreter.